initbiz/initbiz.github.io/cumuluscore/index.md

 **Clusters are not `usergroup`s from `RainLab.User` plugin (like `guest`, `registered` and so on)**

 Clusters add one more abstraction layer between user roles and permissions in the application.
-This means you can give a cluster a part of functionality in your system.
+This means you can give a cluster a part of the functionality in your system.
 In Cumulus we use [features](https://docs.init.biz/cumuluscore/#cumulus-features) to do it.

 ### Plan